Rosamistika/Fake_news_political/README.md

+## DSA 2020.
+Artificial Inteligence.
 # Fake_news_political
 # AI-Powered Fake News Detector for African Media Context

 # 1. Project Objective and Problem Understanding
 The primary objective of this project is to develop a foundational Fake News Detection Model tailored for the unique challenges of the African media landscape.
 Misinformation and disinformation (often weaponized through deepfakes and AI-generated content) pose a significant threat to democratic processes, public health, and social cohesion across the continent.
 Our goal is to create a model that can flag potentially misleading news content, assisting journalists, fact-checkers, and citizens in verifying information quickly.
 The model is built and tested using a synthesized dataset of African and global political news, focusing on titles and content snippets, which are often the primary vectors for viral spread.

 # 2. Model Explanation and Technical Approach
 The fake news detection system is a Supervised Machine Learning Classifier based on textual features.
 The core steps of the model are as follows: